anomaly/prestans-docs/source/validation.rst

     http://localhost/api/myhandler?keyword=something

-this would result in prestans assigning an instance of ``KeywordSearchParameterSet`` to the request handler's ``self.request.parameter_set`` attribute, and likewise for the ``UnreadParameterSet`` if the parameter unread was passed.
+this would result in prestans assigning an instance of ``KeywordSearchParameterSet`` to the request handler's ``self.request.parameter_set`` attribute with values from the URL request parsed as the expected types, and likewise for the ``UnreadParameterSet`` if the parameter unread was passed.
 Since neither requests provide the ``offset`` or ``limit`` parameters the default values would be assigned to the attributes.

+If the client provides values that violates the validation rules defined by the ParameterSet, prestans will reject that request.

 All raw URL parameters can be access using the ``set.request.get(key_name)`` method.
 This would make available any parameter that do not belong to Parameter Sets.